 “Morrisville helped me in many different ways.
 Dealing with the sensitive situations during my internship was very stressful.
-You have to deal with a lot of outside factors – distraught families, disturbing images, etc. – these occurrences made me stronger.
-I already had a lot of training – unbeknownst to me – that a lot of interns or people lack.
-I knew how to communicate professionally, hold myself with confidence, and evaluate certain situations.
+You have to deal with a lot of outside factors: distraught families, disturbing images, etc. These occurrences made me stronger.
+I already had a lot of training, unbeknownst to me, which a lot of interns or people lack.
+I knew how to communicate professionally, hold myself with confidence and evaluate certain situations.
 They taught me how to represent myself well and handle the situations with the care and skill they deserve.”

 What activities were you involved with on and/or off campus?

-“I was a student-athlete on the lacrosse team, and I also played soccer my freshman year.
-I was also a member of the Criminal Justice Club and a Student Ambassador in the Admissions Office.”
+“I was a student-athlete on the lacrosse team and I also played soccer my freshman year.
+I was a member of the Criminal Justice Club and a Student Ambassador in the Admissions Office.”